 2010 Patient Protection & Affordable Care Act Summary

 The Patient Protection and Affordable Care Act of 2010 is a law that significantly changed health care in the United States.
-It made insurance available to between 32 million and 50 million more Americans or 95 percent of the legal population.
+It made insurance available to between 32 million and 50 million more Americans or 95% of the legal population.

 When It Was Signed Into Law

 The ACA's overriding purpose is to lower federal government spending on health care.
-In 2009, Medicare and Medicaid cost $676 billion or 10.4 percent of the budget.
-These costs would double by 2020 to 20 percent of the budget.
+In 2009, Medicare and Medicaid cost $676 billion or 10.4% of the budget.
+These costs would double by 2020 to 20% of the budget.
 Both programs are part of mandatory spending which cannot be cut without a literal Act of Congress.

 The only way to cut federal health care spending was to lower the cost of health care for the nation.
-The best way to do that was reduce the number of hospital visits.
+The best way to do that was to reduce the number of hospital visits.
 In 2011, one out of every five adults used the emergency room.
 That's the most expensive treatment.
 It's one-third of all health care costs in America.
-If that could be reduced, then health care costs and federal health care spending, would also drop.
-In 2015, the Kaiser Health Foundation reported that health care costs are the number one cause of bankruptcy for at least one million people.
+If that could be reduced, then health care costs and federal health care spending would also drop.
+In 2015, the Kaiser Health Foundation reported that health care costs were the No. 1 cause of bankruptcy for at least 1 million people.

 - Lowering payments to hospitals.